Sólo Pienso en Ti (Lucero album)

-Sólo Pienso En Ti (I only think about you) is the eighth album from Mexican pop music singer and actress Lucero.
+Sólo Pienso En Ti (I only think about you) is the eighth album from Mexican singer and actress Lucero.
 It was released in 1991, selling til today more than 5 million copies.
 The first single, "Electricidad", went to No. 1 in Mexico in just three weeks.
 The song was so hot that the second single "Ya No" was No. 2 when the former were still at the top of the charts.
 Eventually "Ya No" hit the No. 1 spot for 5 weeks, until Luis Miguel's "Inolvidable" debuted at the No. 1.
 The album was the first of many collaborations with Rafael Pérez Botija.

 Track listing

 All songs written and arranged by Rafael Pérez Botija.